Jla3apyc/TB335FC-Toolkit/README.md

 ### 📖 1.
 [TB335FC flash guide](TB335FC-flash-guide.md)
 A step-by-step guide for complete flashing, recovery, and device maintenance using `SP Flash Tool`.
 * **Purpose:** Installing global TB336FU firmware on the Chinese TB335FC tablet, recovering your device after failed modifications (unbrick).
-* **Features:** Uses a new, original method for installing global firmware on the Chinese tablet.
+* **Features:** Uses a new, author's method for installing global firmware on the Chinese tablet.

 ### 🌍 2.
 [TB335FC region code changer](TB335FC-region-code-changer.md)
 A tool for changing the region code in the `proinfo` partition.